top of page

 Training & Experience to Move You Forward.

-I hold certifications as both a Holistic Life Coach and Mindbody Syndrome Practitioner through the MindBodyFood Institute—an internationally-accredited training organization and one of the only coaching programs focused specifically on working with Mindbody Syndrome/TMS.
+I hold certifications as both a Holistic Life Coach and Mindbody Syndrome Practitioner through the MindBodyFood Institute—an internationally-accredited training organization and one of the only coaching programs focused specifically on working with neuroplastic symptoms.

-In addition to this training, I have over two decades experience designing and facilitating programs in mindfulness meditation, peer-to-peer coaching, and group dynamics/team building.
-My coaching approach emphasizes contemplative practice, deep reflection, and building connections to enhance well-being and self-awareness.
+In addition to this training, I have over two decades of experience designing and facilitating programs in mindfulness meditation, peer-to-peer coaching, and group dynamics/team building.
+My coaching approach combines the latest pain neuroscience with contemplative practice, deep reflection, and building connections to enhance well-being and self-awareness.